dclelland/HOWL/README.md

 # HOWL

-HOWL aims to provide a simple formant synthesizer with a minimum of configuration (no configuration whatsoever).
+HOWL aims to provide a simple formant synthesizer.

 ## Todo

-### Interface

-- Keyboard
+- Set up persistent parameters (just use a really dumb solution like NSUserDefaults or something)
-    - Fix the duplicate note thing
+- Fix the keyboard duplicate note thing/get the keyboard to reload the view in a nicer way

-- Synthesizer
-    - Find elegant note reload thing

-- Controls
-    - Persistence

-- Vocoder
-    - Unstable filters (see when you lower bandwidth to zero)
+- Fix the unstable bandpass filters (they saturate if you set BW to zero)

-- Phonemeboard
-    - Should display rosette instead of waveform
-    - Should fade colours
-    - Crashing sporadically, also shows tearing...
-    - Draw circle path and align letters correctly (perhaps only illuminate the circle)
+- Perhaps add proper intervals to the keyboard axis controls (or rename 'Left Interval' -> 'Left Semitones' or something)

 ## Wishlist